 For an already tired mother, dealing with a crying baby can be exhausting.
 If your baby cries when put down consistently, you’re probably ready to try nearly anything to break the habit.
-Luckily, there are plenty of tried and true options for dealing with this situation, helping your child, and regaining your sanity in the process.
+Luckily, there are plenty of tried and true options for dealing with a baby crying when put down, helping your child, and regaining your sanity in the process.

 Know You’re Not Alone